denis-sokolov/purisa-code/README.md

 Original Purisa typeface has been created by [Thai Linux Working Group](http://linux.thai.net/svn/software/fonts-tlwg/trunk/tlwg/CREDITS), in particular, Ms.Purisa Cholasueks, Mr.Teeratep Sosakul, and Theppitak Karoonboonyanan.
 Latest version of their typeface can be found in [the repository](http://linux.thai.net/svn/software/fonts-tlwg/trunk/tlwg/), where [it is still being maintained](http://linux.thai.net/svn/software/fonts-tlwg/trunk/ChangeLog).

+Any work on Purisa-code is only possible thanks to Georg Seifert and his awesome [Glyphs application](https://www.glyphsapp.com/).